Montgomery St. Peter Montgomery St. Peter

 Hastings Reef

 Hastings Reef is a stunning bow shaped reef with sprawling coral gardens and coral walls.
-It’s home to diverse array of sea life including sharks, schools of fish, giant clams and starfish.
+It’s home to a diverse array of sea life including sharks, schools of fish, giant clams and starfish.

 Sandra’s Dive Site.
 An expansive area of Hastings Reef with vibrant coral formations rising from the depths like an underwater mountain.
 White tipped reef sharks patrol the reef wall while scuba divers watch below for cephalopods.
 Schools of tropical fish swim in all directions and in-between the coral crevices.
 Giant clams rest on the seafloor with their blue shells wide open.
-The occasional starfish lays sprawled out across jagged corals.
+The occasional starfish lies sprawled out across jagged corals.

 Flynn Reef